dorgelesn/LO41-2/README.md

 ## Why ?

-The purpose of this project is to show that i understood the subjects that we saw in class.
+The purpose of this project is to show that i understood the subjects that we saw in class of LO41 at UTBM in Belfort, in France.

 ## Installation